efabless/openlane2/docs/source/usage/corners_and_sta.md

 The default extraction utility for OpenLane, OpenROAD OpenRCX, only accounts for the interconnect corner.
 ```

+## Violations

+STA reports two kinds of violations:
+* Setup violations: A register's data input was changed too soon before a clock edge.
+  Setup violations do not necessarily mean a dead chip, however the final chip
+  may have to run at a lower clock, which is not acceptable for some applications.
+* Hold violations: A register's data output was changed too soon AFTER a clock edge.
+  Chips with hold violations are effectively dead- infamously, MPW-1's management
+  controller had a hold violation and designers had to resort to extraordinary
+  measures to revive them.

+Here are some good videos about the MPW-1 saga:
+  * M. Venn, "MPW1 silicon arrived!
+What went wrong?", *ZeroToASIC*, YouTube.
+Online: https://www.youtube.com/watch?v=lw9ucvgQJjk
+  * S. Munaut, "Bringing chips back from the dead : MPW-1 Show-off", *Sylvain Munaut's Channel*, YouTube.
+Online: https://www.youtube.com/watch?v=f_G5ad8SbHo

 ## Default Flow Configuration
 In its current state, the default OpenLane flow allows SCLs to configure the following: